lolotechio/lolotechio/README.md

 </ul>

-Results-driven Software Engineer with extensive experience in developing robust applications across diverse industries since 2013.
-Specializing in back-end development with expertise in Java, Spring Boot, RabbitMQ, Redis, and PostgreSQL.
-Proven ability to quickly grasp complex business requirements and translate them into scalable solutions.
-Experienced with a range of technologies, including Nest.js and React, showcasing adaptability and continuous learning.
-Adept at working in Agile environments and ensuring high-quality deliverables through thorough code review and testing.
+Results-driven Software Engineer with 13+ years of experience designing and building scalable applications across diverse industries.
+Specialized in backend development with strong expertise in Java, Spring Boot, RabbitMQ, Redis, and PostgreSQL.

+Passionate about Artificial Intelligence and its role in modern software engineering.
+I integrate AI tools such as Cursor, GitHub Copilot Agent, and custom GPTs into my day-to-day work to improve code quality, accelerate development, and automate tasks.
+Experienced in prompt engineering and in developing applications with AI assistance, both professionally and through personal projects.

+Known for quickly understanding business requirements, delivering robust solutions under pressure, and sharing knowledge as both a mentor and university teaching assistant.
+I combine deep technical expertise with AI-assisted workflows to drive innovation and efficiency.

 <a href="https://www.github.com/lolotechio" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/github/followers/lolotechio?logo=github&style=for-the-badge&color=0891b2&labelColor=1c1917" /></a>